• Skip to main content

 • Chocolate - You can use any kind of chocolate you like but I used milk chocolate for this chocolate bark.

-• White Chocolate - Use white chocolate so the swirls really stand out.
+• White Chocolate - Use white chocolate chips, white almond bark or white candy melts so the swirls really stand out.

-1. First, line a cookie sheet with parchment paper.
+1. First, line a baking sheet or sheet pan with parchment paper.

 2. Next, melt the chocolates in a bowl over a saucepan filled with hot water on the stovetop.
-You could also melt it in the microwave.
+You could also melt each of the chocolates separately in the microwave in a microwave safe bowl.
+Work in batches by melting one, then the other.
+Once each is melted you need to stir it until it's smooth.

-3. Then, spoon each chocolate randomly on cookie sheet then use a butter knife to make patterns in the bark.
+3. Then, spoon or pour each chocolate randomly on cookie sheet.
+Then, use a butter knife or offset spatula to make patterns in the bark.

 4. Crush peppermint candies.
-I usually put them in a Zip-loc bag and use a rolling pin to crush them.
+I usually put them in a Zip-loc bag and use a rolling pin or meat mallet to crush them.

 5. Next, sprinkle crushed peppermints over the bark.

-6. Then, place cookie sheet in fridge to set up the chocolate.
+6. Then, place cookie sheet in fridge to set up and chill the chocolate.

 7. Lastly, remove the cookie sheet from fridge and break the bark into pieces.